SMTP Relay service description

 - Password: created on request to your contact at SPLIO

 • The port 587 has the benefit to usually not be blocked or throttled by network operators.
 The port 25 remains available if necessary.
-The port 10587 is also available if needed.

 • Currently, the AUTH LOGIN command does not support appending the username directly, it must be issued on its own.